mavalderrama/AI-flood-prediction-system/README.md

+# Edge Computing Artificial Neural Network
+This implementation of an IoT Edge Computing System can dinamically reconfigure its hardware based on the data load and polling system

 # VIVADO HLS Hardware ANN IP Core

-Hardware implementation of a fully conected Artificial Neural Network using Xilinx Vivado HLS
+Hardware implementation of a fully conected Artificial Neural Network using Xilinx Vivado HLS Available at Vivado/HLS

 ## Features
 - Input Layers: